Platform Vocabulary

 Daylit AR Agent has a specific data model that shapes how you navigate the product and how the AI generates its outputs.
 Understanding these terms makes it easier to interpret what you see on the dashboard, configure collection workflows, and work with the API.
-Each concept below maps directly to a record type or feature in the product.Documentation Index
+Each concept below maps directly to a record type or feature in the product.Company

 Company

 A company is the organization whose accounts receivable you are managing — in other words, your business.
-When you log in to Daylit, you select a company context, and all the data you see (customers, invoices, insights, sequences, and settings) belongs to that company.If your organization manages multiple legal entities, each entity has its own company in Daylit.
-You can switch between companies from the top navigation bar without logging out.
+When you log in to Daylit, you select a company context, and all the data you see (customers, invoices, insights, sequences, and settings) belongs to that company.

 Customer